-- conditions in the oil and natural gas industry, including a sustained decrease in the level of supply or demand for oil or natural gas or a sustained low price of oil or natural gas, which could continue to depress or further decrease the demand or pricing for our natural gas compression and oil and natural gas production and processing equipment and services; - our reduced profit margins or the loss of market share resulting from competition or the introduction of competing technologies by other companies; - our reliance on Archrock and Archrock Partners, L.P. (named Exterran Partners, L.P. prior to November 3, 2015) ("Archrock Partners") for a significant amount of our product sales revenues and our ability to secure new product sales customers; - changes in economic or political conditions in the countries in which we do business, including civil uprisings, riots, terrorism, kidnappings, violence associated with drug cartels, legislative changes and the expropriation, confiscation or nationalization of property without fair compensation; - changes in currency exchange rates, including the risk of currency devaluations by foreign governments, and restrictions on currency repatriation; - the inherent risks associated with our operations, such as equipment defects, malfunctions and natural disasters; - the risk that counterparties will not perform their obligations under our financial instruments; - the financial condition of our customers; - our ability to timely and cost-effectively obtain components necessary to conduct our business; - employment and workforce factors, including our ability to hire, train and retain key employees; - our ability to implement certain business and financial objectives, such as: - winning profitable new business; - timely and cost-effective execution of projects; - enhancing our asset utilization, particularly with respect to our fleet of compressors;
+- conditions in the oil and natural gas industry, including a sustained decrease in the level of supply or demand for oil or natural gas or a sustained low price of oil or natural gas, which could continue to depress or further decrease the demand or pricing for our natural gas compression and oil and natural gas production and processing equipment and services; - our reduced profit margins or the loss of market share resulting from competition or the introduction of competing technologies by other companies; - our reliance on Archrock, Inc. (named Exterran Holdings, Inc. prior to November 3, 2015) ("Archrock") and Archrock Partners, L.P. (named Exterran Partners, L.P. prior to November 3, 2015) ("Archrock Partners") for a significant amount of our product sales revenues and our ability to secure new product sales customers; - changes in economic or political conditions in the countries in which we do business, including civil uprisings, riots, terrorism, kidnappings, violence associated with drug cartels, legislative changes and the expropriation, confiscation or nationalization of property without fair compensation; - changes in currency exchange rates, including the risk of currency devaluations by foreign governments, and restrictions on currency repatriation; - the inherent risks associated with our operations, such as equipment defects, malfunctions and natural disasters; - the risk that counterparties will not perform their obligations under our financial instruments; - the financial condition of our customers: - our ability to timely and cost-effectively obtain components necessary to conduct our business; - employment and workforce factors, including our ability to hire, train and retain key employees; - our ability to implement certain business and financial objectives, such as: - winning profitable new business; - timely and cost-effective execution of projects; - enhancing our asset utilization, particularly with respect to our fleet of compressors;

-- integrating acquired businesses; - · generating sufficient cash; and - accessing the capital markets at an acceptable cost; - liability related to the use of our products and services; - changes in governmental safety, health, environmental or other regulations, which could require us to make significant expenditures; - our ability to successfully remediate each of the material weaknesses in our internal control environment disclosed in this report within the time periods and in the manner currently anticipated; - the effectiveness of our internal control environment, including the identification of additional control deficiencies; - the results of governmental actions relating to pending investigations; - the results of shareholder actions relating to the restatement of our financial statements; - the agreements related to the Spin-off (see "Spin-off" below under Part I, Item 1 "Business") and the anticipated effects of restructuring our business; and - · our level of indebtedness and ability to fund our business.
+- integrating acquired businesses; - generating sufficient cash; and - accessing the capital markets at an acceptable cost; - liability related to the use of our products and services; - changes in governmental safety, health, environmental or other regulations, which could require us to make significant expenditures; - the agreements related to the Spin-off (see "Spin-off" below under Part I, Item 1 "Business") and the anticipated effects of restructuring our business; and - our level of indebtedness and ability to fund our business.